-Top Pancreatitis Doctor in NYC, NY
+Top Pancreatitis Doctor Questions and Answers

 The pancreas is an important organ that is vital to endocrine function within your body.
 It releases important hormones and enzymes directly into the bloodstream and plays a key role in glucose control and digestion.
 When your pancreas does not function properly, it can have far-reaching negative consequences throughout your body, so finding an experienced doctor who understands the best treatment options for pancreatitis is essential to making sure you stay healthy now and long into the future.

 What is pancreatitis?

 Pancreatitis refers to inflammation of the pancreas that may be either chronic (lasting for at least a few months or longer) or acute (lasting for a short time).
 Pancreatitis can be mild, moderate, or severe, and can cause everything from mild discomfort to serious tissue damage, cysts, and even damage to other vital internal organs such as the kidneys, lungs, and heart.
 Chronic pancreatitis often occurs following an acute pancreatitis episode and can also be a result of heavy alcohol intake.
 Alcohol use can cause pancreatitis symptoms to manifest following years of no symptom manifestation.
 Pancreatitis can cause damage to the pancreas as digestive enzymes within the organ activate too early and attack the pancreas before these enzymes can be released as they should be into the intestines.